smadasim/Java_and_Shell_script/task1/TruncateApplication/README.md

 # TruncateApplication

-Generated using Maven using InteliJ
+Generated from Maven using InteliJ iDE
+Java 1.8